Donders-Institute/rdm-wiki/docs/1_Introduction/1_WhatisRDM.rst

 :bdg-success:`Research Data Management` (RDM) is the practice of managing your research data:
-:bdg-primary-line:`where` it is stored, :bdg-primary-line:`who` has access to :bdg-primary-line:`what` files, and :bdg-primary-line:`when` in the timeline of your project.
+:bdg-primary-line:`where` it is stored, :bdg-secondary-line:`who` has access to :bdg-secondary-line:`what` files, :bdg-dark-line:`how` data is moved, and :bdg-warning-line:`when` in the timeline of your project.

 Purpose of this Handbook
 ==========

 We created this handbook to teach you everything you need to know about :bdg-success:`RDM` within the :bdg-danger:`DCCN`.
 The :bdg-danger:`DCCN` technical group has streamlined the process of :bdg-success:`RDM` so that you can focus your time and energy on your research!
-However, in order to benefit from this streamlining, you have to learn about our :bdg-primary:`tools`, :bdg-primary:`workflows`, and :bdg-primary:`policies`.
+However, in order to benefit from this streamlining, you have to learn about our :bdg-primary:`facilities`, :bdg-secondary:`policies` :bdg-dark:`tools`, :bdg-warning:`Workflows`, and :bdg-warning:`Standard Operating Procedures`.

 **This handbook contains tutorials which will teach you how to navigate the** :bdg-success:`RDM` **infrastructure in the** :bdg-danger:`DCCN` **so that you can run your project efficiently and in compliance with our policies.**